 You're an avid sci-fi/fantasy/mystery/romance (or other genre) buff, you know what your fellow fans love and you've written something they'll enjoy

-Many voracious readers of genre fiction are moving online and turning to ebooks, which is how bestselling author Amanda Hocking got her start.
+Many voracious readers of genre fiction are moving online and turning to ebooks, which is how bestselling paranormal romance author Amanda Hocking and erotic writer E L James (Fifty Shades of Grey) got their starts.
 If you know your genre and audience really well and know how to reach your reader (because you're scouring the same places), then self-publishing an ebook might be the way to go.
-Some companies (like Barnes & Noble's PubIt!) offer a distribution component, which could help build your audience of readers.
+Some companies (like Barnes & Noble's NOOK Press) offer a distribution component, which could help build your audience of readers.

 You've written a children's book / a brilliant literary novel / a memoir about your beloved dog but can't find a publisher, though you know many people would appreciate it.

 There might indeed be a waiting audience for your book--but see "average self-published book" sales number, above.
 If your aspirations are literary, it behooves you to take a step back and consider any constructive feedback you've been given (family or friend raves don't count).
-Make sure to address any issues with your plot, your characters, your writing--and your typos.
-Many self-publishing companies, such as iUniverse, offer editorial feedback, for a fee.
+Don't have any feedback?
+Ask for some using Make sure to address any issues with your plot, your characters, your writing--and your typos.
+Many self-publishing companies, such as iUniverse, offer editorial feedback, for a fee or find a freelance editorial service that will give you objective feedback.
+(Read this article about getting feedback on your novel for more hints.)

-Because while the process can seem easy and, from some services, free, if you care about the quality of what you put out into the world and want to reach readers, self-publishing is not typically either of those things.
-Traditional book publishers set a high bar to entry because they know the publishing process is labor- and resource-intensive.
-Self-publishing is no less of an investment--and it will be entirely your investment.
+Traditional book publishers set a high bar to entry and have gatekeepers like literary agents and acquisitions editors because they know the publishing process is labor- and resource-intensive.
+Self-publishing is no less of an investment—and it will be entirely your investment.
 Make sure the content of your book is as worthy of your time, money and energy as it can be.

 Whether your goals are personal or professional, to reach a large audience or to make Mom smile, it makes sense to take stock of them before you self-publish your book.
 Then, when you hold your book in your hands, you'll be better able to gauge your self-publishing success--on your own terms.